 Ceiling fans help you improve your building’s cooling circulation.
 While it costs $0.36 an hour to run the AC unit, it costs just $0.01 an hour to run a ceiling fan.

-Ceiling fans make your room feel four degrees cooler, which means you can get by with setting the AC at a higher temperature.
+Ceiling fans make your room feel four degrees cooler, which means you can get by setting the AC at a higher temperature.
 You’ll, therefore, use less of the expensive energy produced by your AC unit and more of the cost-effective ceiling fan’s to stay cool.

 But you have to use ceiling fans right.